Heart Failure Treatments

 How does an LVAD work?

-The LVAD pump is placed in the upper part of the abdomen.
+The Left Ventricular Assist Device is placed in the upper part of the abdomen.
 It functions by pulling the blood from the left ventricle through a tube, out to the pump and then to the aorta before pumping blood out to the body.
 The battery and device controls are fitted externally and held in place with an abdomen belt.
 The internal device is regulated through a drive wire that is fed through the abdominal wall from the external device.

 The implantation of the device is done under general anesthesia and may take several hours.